Calleva Atrebatum: Death and burial

 Late Iron Age cremation burials have been excavated at Latchmere Green and Windabout Copse.
 The Roman cemeteries are thought to have been to the north and west of the Outer Earthwork, and have not been investigated.
 A tombstone recovered in 1577 reads "To the memory of Flavia Victorina Titus Tammonius, Her husband set this up".

 Defence

 Built in two phases, the defence system of Calleva Atrebatum is evident in the remains of the North Gate.
 Construction of the wall surrounding the area first began around 200 AD.
 Parts of this rampart still remain in stone and tile remnants.
 In 270 AD, the defences were strengthened with an even larger stone wall.
-Most likely defences were increased due to the increasing amount of Saxon raids in the area.
+Defences were most probably strengthened due to the increasing number of Saxon raids in the area.
 The defence systems worked to protect from local uprisings, pillaging, and invaders from abroad.
 They also allowed for traffic to be monitored both in and out of the city.